The Best Cheap And Budget Gaming Mouse of 2026

 1. Best Budget Gaming Mouse

-The best budget wireless gaming mouse we've tested is the Logitech G305 LIGHTSPEED.
-While many wireless gaming models come with a price jump compared to similar wired versions, this mouse is a rare exception.
-It has a very sturdy-feeling, almost egg-shaped body that's comfortable to hold for nearly all hand sizes.
-Logitech advertises a battery life of up to 250 hours from a single AA battery, and an LED indicator behind the scroll wheel lets you know when your battery is running low.
-Its companion software offers plenty of customization and allows you to set custom profiles, re-program buttons, and precisely adjust your sensor settings.
+The best budget wireless gaming mouse we recommend for most people is the Logitech G305 LIGHTSPEED.
+It has a sturdy, egg-shaped body that’s comfortable for nearly all hand sizes.
+Logitech advertises up to 250 hours of battery life from a single AA battery, and an LED indicator behind the scroll wheel lets you know when it’s running low.
+Its companion software lets you set custom profiles, remap buttons, and fine-tune sensor settings.

 2. Best Multi-Genre Budget Gaming Mouse

-The Logitech G502 HERO is the best budget gaming option we've tested if you play different types of games, especially if they require more buttons, like MOBA or MMO games.
+The Logitech G502 HERO is the best budget gaming option we've tested if you play a wider variety of games, especially if they require more buttons, like MOBAs or MMOs.
 It has a more ergonomic, right-handed shape than our best pick on this list, the Logitech G305 LIGHTSPEED, making it a more comfortable option for longer play sessions.
 It also features outstanding click latency, making it more than capable of delivering stable, responsive performance, even in competitive games.
 Its companion software allows you to remap any of its 12 buttons, set custom lighting, and make sensor adjustments.
 Its scroll wheel also has tilt inputs and a free-scrolling mode, a helpful feature for scrolling quickly through web pages outside of gaming.

 3. Best Budget Gaming Mouse For Enthusiasts